-While fake reviews are good for no-one in the long term, the growth of this dubious tactic is quite enlightening.
-The fact that huge amounts of time, energy and resources are being poured into fake review spamming is an indicator of just how valuable it can be to have a decent number of reviews.
+While both fake positive and negative reviews are illegal and good for no-one in the long term, the growth of this dubious tactic is quite enlightening.
+Despite the fact that Google can identify fake reviews, huge amounts of time, energy and resources are being poured into fake review spamming, indicating just how valuable it can be to have a decent number of reviews.

 It’s fair to say that negative reviews are every business owner’s worst nightmare.
 When they’re fake, that feeling is magnified tenfold.
 Over and above reputational damage, fake reviews could – at least in the short term – give unscrupulous rivals a leg up.

-There are plenty of reasons that you’ll want to remove fake reviews to protect your business, especially given how prolific they are becoming.
+There are plenty of reasons that you’ll want to remove both fake positive and negative reviews to protect your business, especially given how prolific they are becoming.